merin-ai25/CrashCourse-Topics-CS-/README.md

 2. **Optimize Brute Force Solutions by Reducing Nested Loops**:
    - Instead of using multiple nested loops, try to reduce complexity by leveraging sliding windows, two pointers, or prefix sums.
 These techniques allow you to reduce the time complexity from `O(n^2)` to `O(n)` or `O(n log n)` in many cases.

-By mastering these patterns and solving these problems, you will gain a solid understanding of efficient array manipulation techniques in C#.
-Let me know if you need further explanations or assistance with any of the problems!